Credit: Sam Mines

 Learn more about me

-Driven by a passion to create and a love for music, twin brothers Owen (vocals/guitar) and Kent (lead guitar) Stavenuiter spent many of their school years experimenting with genres, sounds and instruments alongside classmate and close friend Dan Glover (bass).
-However, it was not until late 2016, with the arrival of Callum Ford (drums), that the group found their own distinguished sound and Runaway Hounds was born.
+British four-piece Runaway Hounds are comprised of twin brothers Owen (vocals/guitar) and Kent (lead guitar) Stav, whom alongside classmate and close friend Dan Glover (bass), spent many of their school years experimenting with genres, sounds and instruments.
+However, it was not until late 2016, with the arrival of Callum Ford (drums), that the group found their own distinguished sound and Runaway Hounds was born

 The UK four-piece bring driving indie rock, inspired by the likes of Catfish and the Bottlemen, Peace, and Arctic Monkeys, with the aim of providing energy and excitement to their audiences.
 Welcomed by both members and audiences of Wolverhampton's ever growing music scene, Runaway Hounds firmly established themselves as a band to watch after throwing themselves in the deep end - playing their debut gig at the Slade Rooms to a crowd of four hundred.